 Pensions and Divorce

-In the event of divorce or dissolution you may wish to, or be asked to, obtain information about your pension benefits under the Local Government Pension Scheme (LGPS).
+In the event of divorce or dissolution of a civil partnership you may be asked for information about your pension benefits in the Local Government Pension Scheme (LGPS).

-This is usually because the information will be needed to consider how to treat your pension rights as part of any settlement.
-Your benefits may be subject to an Earmarking Order or a Pension Sharing Order.
+This is usually because the information will be needed when deciding how to treat your pension rights as part of a divorce or dissolution settlement.
+Your benefits may have an Earmarking Order or a Pension Sharing Order applied to them.

-You or your solicitor will need to contact the pensions team for the relevant information, and this will include an estimate of the Cash Equivalent Transfer Value (CETV) of your pension rights.
-Please note if your solicitor does contact the pensions team, we first require a signed document from yourself to confirm that the information may be given.
+You or your solicitor will need to get in touch with us to ask for information.
+This will include an estimate of the Cash Equivalent Transfer Value (CETV) of your pension rights.
+Please note, if your solicitor contacts us, we will need a signed document from yourself to confirm that the information may be given.

-A CETV quotation is normally free, however there may be a cost if you or the court requires one within 3 months of the initial request, or request a CETV where there is no entitlement to one i.e. you have less than 2 years scheme membership, or where a variation of dates is requested.
+A CETV quote is normally free, however there may be a cost if you or the court need one within three months of the initial request.
+A cost may also apply if you ask a CETV where there is no entitlement to one i.e. you have less than two years scheme membership, or where more than one date is asked for.

 Pension Sharing Order granted after retirement

-If a Pension Sharing Order is granted whilst you are in receipt of your pension benefits, they will be reduced by the percentage awarded by the Court, to your former spouse/ former civil partner.
-The reductions become effective from the date of the Order.
+If a Pension Sharing Order is granted whilst you are taking your pension benefits, they will be reduced by the percentage awarded by the Court, to your former spouse or civil partner.
+The reductions apply from the date of the Order.

-On the pensioner member’s death, if you have remarried or re-entered a civil partnership, the Pension Sharing Order will reduce the benefit payable to your new spouse or civil partner.
-However, if you have dependent children, any child’s pension payable to them will not be reduced.
+On the pensioner member’s death, if you have remarried or re-entered a civil partnership, the Pension Sharing Order will reduce the benefit due to your new spouse or civil partner.
+However, if you have eligible children, any child’s pension due to them won’t be reduced.

-Upon receipt of a Pension Sharing Order, and providing all the relevant information has been received for the Order to be implemented, the Pensions Team has 4 months to make the adjustment of the pension in payment, beginning with the later of:
+When we receive a Pension Sharing Order, and if all the information has been received for the Order to be implemented, we have four months to make the adjustment of the pension in payment, beginning with the later of:

-• the day on which the Order takes effect; or
+• the day on which the Order applies

-• the first day on which the Order is received.
+• the first day the Order is received.

-The Pensions Team try to implement an Order as soon as it has been received, however where this is not possible due to payroll deadlines the Order will be implemented the following month and your pension reduction calculated from the date the Order was given.
-This may mean a backdated reduction will be applied to your pension following the receipt of the Pensions Sharing Order.
+We try to put in place an Order as soon as it has been received.
+Where this is not possible because of payroll deadlines, the Order will be put in place the following month.
+Your pension reduction would be worked out from the date the Order was given.
+This may mean a backdated reduction will be applied to your pension when we receive the Pensions Sharing Order.